vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

 ## General Issues
 ---

+### CSE Upgrade from 3.1.3 to 3.1.3 fails
+The use case for upgrading from CSE 3.1.3 to 3.1.3 is needed if `cse upgrade` or `cse install` fails; in this case, one would need to run `cse upgrade` for CSE to be able to run, but this upgrade is failing.
+The workaround for this upgrade failure is to delete the CSE extension (instructions [here](CSE_SERVER_MANAGEMENT.html#uninstalling_cse_server)) and then run `cse install` again.

 <a name="core_package_installation"></a>
 ### No kapp-controller or metrics-server version is installed or listed in the UI/CLI on TKG clusters using TKG ova 1.3.X
 The compatible kapp-controller and metrics-server versions are listed in an ova's TKR bom file.
 For TKG ova 1.3.Z, these versions